A quantum algorithm for simulating non-sparse Hamiltonians: Introduction

-Hamiltonian simulation is the problem of simulating the dynamics of quantum systems.
-Being the original motivation for quantum computers~\cite{feynman1982simulating,feynman1986quantum}, it has been shown to be BQP-hard and is hence conjectured not to be classically solvable in polynomial time, since such an algorithm would imply an efficient classical algorithm for any problem with an efficient quantum algorithm, including integer factorization~\cite{shor1999polynomial}.
+Hamiltonian simulation is the problem of simulating the dynamics of quantum systems, which is the original motivation for quantum computers~\cite{feynman1982simulating,feynman1986quantum}.
+It has been shown to be BQP-hard and is hence conjectured not to be classically solvable in polynomial time, since such an algorithm would imply an efficient classical algorithm for any problem with an efficient quantum algorithm, including integer factorization~\cite{shor1999polynomial}.

+Different input models have been considered in previous quantum algorithms for simulating Hamiltonian evolution.
+The \emph{local Hamiltonian} model is specified by the local terms of a Hamiltonian.
+The \emph{sparse-access} model for a sparse Hamiltonian $H$ is specified by the following two oracles:

+where $S_{i,j}$ is the $j$-th nonzero entry of the $i$-th row and $\oplus$ denotes the bit-wise XOR.
+The \emph{linear combination of unitaries} (\emph{LCU}) model is specified by a decomposition of a Hamiltonian as a linear combination of unitaries and we are given the coefficients and access to each unitary.
 Following the first proposal by Lloyd~\cite{lloyd1996universal} for local Hamiltonians, Aharonov and Ta-Shma gave an efficient algorithm for sparse Hamiltonians~\cite{aharonov2003adiabatic}.
-Subsequently many algorithms have been proposed which improved the runtime \cite{berry2007efficient,berry2009black,berry2017exponential,childs2010relationship,childs2012hamiltonian,poulin2011quantum,wiebe2011simulating,low2016hamiltonian,low2017hamiltonian}, mostly in the so called sparse Hamiltonian model, and have recently culminated in a few works with optimal dependence on all (or nearly all respectively) parameters for sparse Hamiltonians~\cite{berry2015hamiltonian,low2017optimal}.
+Subsequently, many algorithms have been proposed which improved the runtime~\cite{berry2007efficient,berry2009black,berry2017exponential,childs2010relationship,childs2012hamiltonian,poulin2011quantum,wiebe2011simulating,low2016hamiltonian,berry2016corrected,low2017hamiltonian}, mostly in the sparse-access model, and have recently culminated in a few works with optimal dependence on all (or nearly all) parameters for sparse Hamiltonians~\cite{berry2015hamiltonian,low2017optimal,low2018hamiltonian}.

+While the above-mentioned input models arise naturally in many physics applications and matrix arithmetic applications (i.e., we have access to the local terms of a Hamiltonian or each entry of a Hamiltonian can be efficiently computed), in many machine learning applications, it is more convenient to work with a different input model, namely, the \emph{quantum random access memory} (\emph{qRAM}) model, where we assume that the entries of a Hamiltonian are stored in a data structure as in~\cite{kerenidis2016quantum} and we have quantum access to the memory.
+As we receive and process the input data, with little overhead, they can be stored in the data structure, and then the qRAM will facilitate preparing quantum states corresponding to the input data.
+The use of the qRAM model has been successfully demonstrated in many applications such as quantum principal component analysis~\cite{LMR14}, quantum support vector machines~\cite{RML14}, and quantum recommendation systems~\cite{kerenidis2016quantum}.